zakirullin/cognitive-load/README.md

 Those architectures are not fundamental, they're just subjective, biased consequences of more fundamental principles.
 Why rely on these subjective interpretations?
 Follow the fundamentals instead: DIP, IoC, single source of truth, coupling, true invariant, complexity, cognitive load and information hiding.

 ## Learning from the Giants
 Take a look at the overarching design principles of one of the biggest tech companies:
 **Clarity**: The code’s purpose and rationale is clear to the reader.
 **Simplicity**: The code accomplishes its goal in the simplest way possible.
 **Concision**: The code has a high signal-to-noise ratio, or intrinsic-to-extraneous cognitive load ratio.
 **Maintainability**: The code is written such that it can be easily maintained.
-**Consistency**: The code is consistent with the broader codebase
+**Consistency**: The code is consistent with the broader codebase.

 Does the new fancy buzzword comply with these principles?
 Or all it does is creating extraneous cognitive load?